matijs-toonen/dotnet-conf-notes/2023/README.md

 ![Hedging handler](./Resources/Resilience/HttpClient/HedgingHandler.png)
 ![Different strategies](./Resources/Resilience/HttpClient/DifferentStrategies.png)

 The resilience handler also respects the `retry-after` header by default.
 This header is sent back by the server if the server has rate limiting configured (correctly).
-This can be turned off, if this is not the behaviour that you want.
+This can be turned off, if this is not the behavior that you want.

 The package has support for OpenTelemetry and will trace or log data that is relevant.